discord-jda/JDA/README.md

 and allows streaming music via many servers.
 It supports most of Lavaplayer's features.

 Lavalink is used by many large bots, as well as bot developers who can not use a Java library like Lavaplayer.
-If you plan on serving music on a smaller scale with JDA it is often preferable to just use Lavaplayer directly as it is easier.
+If you plan on serving music on a smaller scale with JDA, it is often preferable to just use Lavaplayer directly as it is easier.

 [Lavalink-Client](https://github.com/FredBoat/Lavalink-Client) is the official Lavalink client for JDA.